MartinTschechne/ML4H2020/ECG-time-series/README.md

 ### **Training Protocol**

 First the data was split in a stratified fashion into 3 disjunct subsets, training set, validation set and testing set.
 Where the validation set was used for early-stopping and the testing set for final evaluation of the model.
-Due to the heavy class imbalance in both datasets (NIR of 0.828 for MIT-BIH and 0.722 of PTBDB) minority classes in the training datasets were upsampled without any data augmentation techniques to the same size of the majority class.
+Due to the heavy class imbalance in both datasets (NIR of 0.828 for MIT-BIH and 0.722 for PTBDB) minority classes in the training datasets were upsampled without any data augmentation techniques to the same size of the majority class.
 Base models were trained using Adam optimizer with default parameters and clipped gradients.
 Further a batch-size of 128 was selected.
 The training was continued until validation loss did not improved anymore for 3 epochs in order to prevent over-fitting.
 During training of transfer learning models a exponentially decaying learning rate was used starting from the default Adam learning rate.
 All XGBoost models were trained with the same parameters: `max_depth=10`, `n_estimators=256`,`learning rate=0.1` until no further improvement on the validation data was achieved for 3 epochs.